SpuntUN/unconditionalPromotion/README.md

 Use <Item> - Uses an available item and or interacts with the environment.
 Inventory <> - Returns a list of items in inventory Exit <> Exits the game

+## Overview
+I am a Czech IT student, and I have made this with disdain and glee as my school project.

+## Installation
+Download JAR file and open it trough command line.